12, April, 2016 Researchers tackle public protection issues with police, health and social care professionals

 Dr Paudyal is Lecturer in Pharmacy Practice and Clinical Pharmacy at the School of Pharmacy and Life Sciences.
 His research focus is in the areas of minor ailments management, pharmacovigilance, pharmaceutical public health, the impact of pharmaceutical care interventions; and economic evaluations.

-Dr Thompson is a lecturer at the School of Pharmacy and Life Sciences, and an IHWR member.
-His research interests lie in the areas of oral protein delivery, hydrophobic polymer-drug conjugates and biodegradable polymer microparticles and antimicrobial polymers/delivery systems.
+Dr Thompson is a lecturer in Surface Chemistry and Drug Delivery at School of Pharmacy and Life Sciences.
+His research interests lie in the areas of polymer-drug conjugates, Drug micro- and nano-encapsulation, Polyelectrolyte delivery systems and Oral protein delivery.